Your LastPass Vault

 Each site entry in your Vault has the option to Edit , Share and Delete .
 By clicking Edit Icon () you will launch the ‘Edit Site Information’ dialog box, where you can view details for the specific site:

-By clicking on the small column icon above the scroll bar on the right-hand corner of your Vault, you can toggle which columns of site data you wish to show and hide:
+By clicking on the small column icon above the scroll bar on the right-hand corner of your Vault, you can accordion-item which columns of site data you wish to show and hide:

 You can also drag the separators of the column names to adjust the width of each column.